 The graph above shows the distribution from the 5th to 95th percentile of support ratios for the plans in the Public Plans Database.
-The black diamonds show how the Cincinnati Retirement System compares to the other plans.
-Whereas the support ratios for the plans as a whole have increased over the period as they mature, Cincinnati's support ratio has remained relatively stable over the last decade prior to this year.
-The sharp increase in the support ratio from last year to this year was partly attributable to the decrease in actives due to eligible employees electing to participate in the ERIP.
+The gold diamonds show how the Cincinnati Retirement System compares to the other plans.
+Whereas the support ratios for the plans as a whole have increased over the period as they mature, Cincinnati's support ratio has remained relatively stable over the last decade prior to the past two years.
 The System's support ratio continues to be in the upper quartile.